jrxrs/thesandbox/Docker.md

 ### Recap
 That's everything for this lesson.
 We started by understanding how swarm mode solves consistency challenges by electing a leader manager and ensuring a majority of managers acknowledge swarm changes.
 This strategy comes from the Raft consensus algorithm.
 We understood the tradeoffs between fault tolerance and performance when choosing the number of managers in a swarm, as well as whether or not managers should do work.
 We finished by discussing the raft logs which are persisted on disk and record all the changes the leader makes to a swarm.

+## Security

+Docker takes security seriously.
+All the security features that you can use when not running in swarm mode can be used in swarm mode.
+This includes using trusted images, encrypted communication with docker engines, and kernel security features leveraged by Docker.
+This lesson covers the security provisions in Docker swarm mode.

+Agenda
+We'll begin by covering the
+" (Cluster Management) cluster management aspects of swarm security " (Data Plane) Next, we will discuss security of data communicated between services " (Secrets) After that, we'll see how swarm secrets are kept secure.
+" (Locking a Swarm) Lastly, the locking functionality of a swarm will be described.

+### Cluster Management
+Docker swarm mode uses public key infrastructure (PKI) to secure swarm communication and state.
+Swarm nodes encrypt all control plane communication using mutual transport level security (TLS).
+When you initialize a swarm, Docker assigns the node that executed the command as a manager.
+The manager automatically creates several resources for security:
+" A root Certificate Authority (CA): This plays the standard role of a CA in PKI by being a trusted entity that issues certificates verifying the identity of certificate holders.
+" A key pair: This is the public and private key used for secure communication between nodes in the swarm.
+" A worker token: This token is used to by nodes to join the swarm as a worker node.
+The token is a digest of the root CA and a secret.
+" A manager token: This is similar to the worker token but used to join nodes as managers in the swarm.
+Whenever a new node joins the swarm, the manager issues a new certificate identifying the node.
+The node uses the certificate for communicating in the swarm.
+New manager nodes also get a copy of the root CA certificate so that they can take over leadership in the event of an election.

+You can use an alternate CA instead of allowing Docker to automatically handle their creation for you.
+The CA can also be rotated out whenever your security policies require it.
+Rotating the CA will automatically rotate the TLS certificates of all swarm nodes in the cluster.

+### Data Plane
+As for the data plane, you can enable encryption of overlay networks at the time of creation.
+Any time traffic leaves a host an IPSec encrypted channel is used to communicate with a destination host where the traffic is decrypted.
+The swarm leader periodically regenerates and distributes the key used for encrypting IPSec data plane traffic.
+Overlay network encryption is not supported for Windows as of Docker version 17.12.

+### Raft Logs/Secrets
+The Raft logs are encrypted at rest on the manger nodes.
+This protects against intruders that gain access to the raft logs on disk.
+The encryption is particularly important because swarm secrets are stored in the raft logs.
+Secrets are a feature of swarm that allows you to securely store secrets that can be used by services.
+This could include passwords, API keys, or any other information you wouldn't want to be exposed over the network or in a Dockerfile.
+In Windows, secrets are supported in version 17.06 an above.

+### Locking a Swarm
+A challenge with encrypting the raft logs is that the keys used to encrypt the logs needs to be stored somewhere a manager has access to.
+By default, the keys are stored on disk along with the raft logs.
+If an attacker gains access to the raft logs, there is a good chance they could gain access to the keys used to encrypt them.
+They could then decrypt the logs and expose any secrets therein.

+For an extra layer of security, a swarm allows you to take control of the key used for encrypting the logs.
+This allows you to implement strategies where the key is never persisted to disk.
+This works with a swarm feature called autolock.
+When a swarm is autolocked, you must provide the key when starting a docker daemon.
+For greatly improved security, you have to pay that price of requiring manual intervention when a manager is restarted.
+You can rotate the key at any point or disable autolock so managers can be restarted without intervention.

+### Recap
+In this lesson, we saw the security measures that are in place in out of the box when using swarm mode.
+This included several security layers with regards to managing a cluster.
+We also saw how overlay network communication can optionally be encrypted to secure communication between services.
+Swarm supports sharing secrets and uses encryption to protect the secrets on disk in the manager Raft logs.
+The keys for decrypting the logs are stored on disk by default, but you can use autolocking to take control of the keys and improve the defense of your swarm.